 merely copied the Thurians, once an allegiance was formed between our two

 something curious.
 They had entered region of open park-like forest.
-A man and woman,
+A

-was a gigantic carnivorous reptile of titanic proportions.
+and his mate was a gigantic carnivorous reptile of titanic proportions.

 It walked upright on two gigantic striding legs.
 Its forelimbs were abbreviated

 to the point of appearing almost comical.
 The thing’s head, appearing to

 feet above the turf.